Irritable Bowel Syndrome (IBS)

 What are the symptoms?

 The main symptoms of IBS are belly pain with constipation or diarrhea.
 Other symptoms are bloating, mucus in the stools, and a feeling that the bowels haven't completely emptied.
 These symptoms are real and not imagined, even though there are no structural problems in the intestines of people with IBS.

 Most of the time, doctors can diagnose IBS from the symptoms.
 Your doctor will ask you about your symptoms and past health and will do a physical exam.
 In some cases, you may need other tests, such as stool analysis or blood tests to rule out other problems.

 How is IBS treated?

-Treatment for IBS usually includes making changes in your diet and lifestyle.
-You avoid foods that trigger your symptoms, get regular exercise, and manage your stress.
-If these changes don't help enough on their own, your doctor may prescribe medicines for symptoms such as pain, diarrhea, or constipation.
+Treatment for IBS involves making changes in your diet and lifestyle.
+You avoid foods that trigger your symptoms.
+Being active and managing stress can help.
+So can physical therapy and counseling.
+If these don't help enough, or if your symptoms are severe, your doctor may recommend medicines.

 Health Tools help you make wise health decisions or take action to improve your health.

 It isn't clear what causes IBS.
 The cause may be different for different people.
-It may be caused by problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, or stress or anxiety.
+It may be caused by problems with the way signals are sent between the brain and the digestive tract, or problems digesting certain foods.
 People with IBS may have unusually sensitive intestines.
 Or they may have problems with the way the muscles of the intestines move.

 For some people with IBS, certain foods, stress, hormonal changes, and some antibiotics may trigger pain and other symptoms.